 Reviewing Your Admission Decision

 The Office of Undergraduate Admissions will send you an email to notify you when your admission decision is ready.
-When you receive this email, you can view your admission decision online by accessing your StandOut Admissions Network Checklist.
+When you receive this email, you can view your admission decision online by accessing your Terps Application Portal (TAP) account.
 For privacy and security purposes, we cannot reveal admission decisions over the phone.

 If you are offered admission to the University of Maryland (UMD), you will also receive a general welcome letter from our office in the mail a few days later.
 Unlike the virtual letter, this hard copy will not include your major or university identification number (UID).

-If you have forgotten your login information, use the "Forgot Your Password?" link on the login page of StandOut Admissions Network.
-The Office of Undergraduate Admissions staff does not have access to recover or reset your password, and recovering or gaining access to an application without a password cannot be accomplished over the phone, through email or in person.
+If you have forgotten your login information, use the "Forgot Your Password?" link on the login page of the Terps Application Portal (TAP) account.
+The Office of Undergraduate Admissions staff does not have access to recover or reset your password over the phone, through email or in person.

 Admission decisions for applicants to Shady Grove are released on a rolling basis.
 You will receive a letter in the mail notifying you of your admission decision.
 If you have any questions please email us with "Attention: Shady Grove" in the subject line.